 Stainless Fittings for your Stainless Rope

-When you are using stainless rope you may require a particular fitting added in order to provide an attachment or adjustment point.
+When you are using stainless cable you may require a particular fitting added in order to provide an attachment or adjustment point.
 These should be stainless fittings to best compliment the rope.
 We have numerous stainless steel end terminations available such as ferrules, sockets and rigging screws, sockets and thimbles.
 We also supply stand alone anchors such as rope grips, shackles, snap hooks and swivel fittings, all in high quality stainless steel.

 Our team at Rope Services can press any fitting to your required length of rope to create your bespoke wire rope assembly, you can have the same fitting at either end or different ones, the choice is yours.